rsalmond/world-maternity-leave-data/README.md

  * Kyrgiztan: 7x minimum wage (TODO: how much?)
  * Seychelles: flat rate for 12 weeks, unpaid remainder.

-#Fine print:
+#Fine Print:
+ * Libya: 100% for self employed women, 50% for everyone else.
+ * New Zealand: 100% or NZ516.85 / week, whichever is lower.
+ * Qatar: only available for civil servants.

+#Upper Limits:
- * Belgium: pays 76.8% (normalized) up to a ceiling.
+ * Belgium: pays 76.8% (averaged) up to a ceiling.
  * Candada: pays between 55-80% depending on income up to a max of CAD $524 / week.
  * Chile: 100% up to a ceiling.
- * Ireland: pays 49.5% (normalized) up to a celiing.
+ * Ireland: pays 49.5% (averaged) up to a celiing.
- * Libya: 100% for self employed women, 50% for everyone else.
  * Monaco: 90% up to a ceiling.
  * Namibia: 100% up to a ceiling.
  * Netherlands: 100% up to a ceiling.
- * New Zealand: 100% or NZ516.85 / week, whichever is lower.
- * Qatar: only available for civil servants.
  * Russia: 100% up to a ceiling.
  * Slovenia: 100% up to a ceiling.
  * Spain: 100% up to a ceiling.
  * Sweden: 80% up to a ceiling.
  * Switzerland: 80% up to a ceiling
+ * Thailand: last 45 days have a ceiling of 7500 baht / month.

 #Disclaimer:
-I put in a fair amount of work to make this as accurate and normalized as possible but I did this on a lark, I'm sure it's not perfect.
+I put in a fair amount of work to make this as accurate as possible but I did this on a lark, I'm sure it's not perfect.
 If you find a mistake please let me know!